janaom/gcp-de-project-weather-forecast-sms-with-airflow/README.md

 # ⭐ Composer 2

 Create a Composer 2 environment.
-If this is your first time, remember to grant the Cloud Composer v2 API Service Agent Extension role to the service account.
+If this is your first time, remember to grant the Cloud Composer v2 API Service Agent Extension role to the Service Agent account.

 ![Screenshot (1559)](https://github.com/janaom/gcp-de-project-weather-forecast-sms-with-airflow/assets/83917694/e72eeee4-901a-476c-a9df-5c4d58016d97)